 Is There Original Content on Disney+?

-Yes, and it seems like there may be a decent amount of it in an attempt to keep subscribers on board for things beyond the classics.
+Yes, and it appears Disney plans on producing a healthy amount of it in an attempt to keep subscribers on board for things beyond the classics.
 So far, Disney has released original content in the form of new series, films, documentaries and short-form content.
 That includes some exciting new projects for fans of the popular Star Wars and Marvel series.

 - Star Wars: The Mandalorian (series)